othmar52/akai-synthstation25-cv-mod/README.md

-# AKAI Synthstaion 25 CV MOD for eurorack
+# AKAI Synthstation 25 CV MOD for eurorack
-How to modify the tiny [AKAI Synthstaion 25 keyboard](https://www.akaipro.com/synthstation25) for usage in eurorack/control voltage.
+How to modify the tiny [AKAI Synthstation 25 keyboard](https://www.akaipro.com/synthstation25) for usage in eurorack/control voltage.